-· The Special Meeting
+• The Special Meeting

 General-This Proxy Statement is being furnished to our stockholders for use at the Special Meeting in connection with the approval of the issuance of 1,287,501 shares of our common stock pursuant to, and the other transactions contemplated by, the Merger Agreement.
 The Merger Agreement contemplates the merger of the Manager with and into our company and that we become a self-advised REIT as a result thereof.
-The Special Meeting will be held on 2001 at 10:00 a.m. local time at .
+The Special Meeting will be held on December 12, 2001 at 9:30 a.m. local time at the Four Seasons Hotel, 57 East 57th Street, New York, New York 10022.
 See "The Special Meeting-General."

-Vote Required-The standard for approving the Merger Proposal is an affirmative vote of a majority of the shares of our common stock voting at a meeting of stockholders where the total vote cast represents over 50% of all of our outstanding shares of common stock entitled to vote on the Merger Proposal.
+Vote Required-Approval of the Merger Proposal requires the affirmative vote of a majority of the votes cast by holders of our common stock, provided that the total votes cast represents over 50% of our outstanding common stock.
 See "The Special Meeting-Vote Required."

-Record Date-Only holders of record of shares of our common stock as of the close of business on , 2001 are entitled to notice of, and to vote at, the Special Meeting.
+Record Date-Only holders of record of shares of our common stock as of the close of business on November 9, 2001 are entitled to notice of, and to vote at, the Special Meeting.
 See "The Special Meeting-Record Date; Shares Entitled to Vote."

-· The Merger Proposal
+• The Merger Proposal